The Complexity of our Physical Existence

 We as individuals have limited control over our body and must work carefully to maintain it.
 Often the body functions against our desires, or we act in such a way to damage the body, abusing it for our personal enjoyment.

 It is difficult to truly say that we are the body, though our idea of self is usually our bodily self, as if we were the body.
-The fact is that the body resembles an unknown continent, and most of its functions are beyond our direct control, though under our influence.
+The fact is that the body resembles an unknown continent, and most of its functions are beyond our direct control, though under our indirect influence.

 Our Mental World

 Our minds have diverse functions as sensation, emotion, reason, memory, imagination, motivation and intuition, spanning the states of waking, dream and deep sleep.
-Many of these mental functions occur at a subconscious level, like the automatic responses of our emotions, or our entire sleep state.
+Many of these mental functions occur at a subconscious level, like the responses of our emotions, or our entire sleep state.
 We are not in control of our minds, which function automatically and erratically, even against our interests, according to various impulses, fears and desires we do not entirely understand.

 The mind forms its own community, realm or world, much as the body.
 The mind is a complex creation of different competing forces and tendencies, far more intricate than the most complicated computer.
 We frequently change our minds, though seldom by our own conscious intention.
 Our minds compel us to act or react in ways that prove detrimental to us long term.
 Other people can influence or control our minds, as is the case with advertising or even politics.